The Importance of CGM for Insulin-Dependent Type 2 Diabetes

 Here are some of the differences between BGMs and CGMs:

 Blood Glucose Meters:

-- Measures glucose directly to provide a single glucose reading
+- Measures blood glucose directly to provide a single blood glucose reading

 - Doesn’t require constant wear